 Winston Churchill called Uganda the Pearl of Africa.
 And what a pearl it is.
 Uganda is home to the Big Five, for starters.
 It boasts Lake Victoria and Murchison Falls.
 It changes from immense mountains in the west to vast plains in the east.
 And it also has a huge diversity of peoples and cultures.
 It’s a truly spectacular country to visit and explore.

 Uganda has nine national parks to visit compared to Rwanda’s four.
-It also has far more wildlife than Rwanda, which is understandable as it’s a much larger country – about nine times larger, in fact.
+It also has far more wildlife than Rwanda.
+This is understandable, as it’s a much larger country – about nine times larger, in fact.
 Some of the famous parks and attractions on offer in the Pearl of Africa include:

 - Visiting the breathtaking Murchison Falls